NREL/torc/docs/behavioral_spec/jobs.rst

 Scheduled jobs
 --------------
-If you set the ``scheduler`` and ``needs_compute_node_schedule`` fields of a job specification then torc will schedule a compute node allocation for that job when it reaches the ``ready`` state.
+If you enable compute node scheduling for a job that is initially blocked, as discussed in :ref:`automated_scheduling`, here is what torc will do:

-At that time torc will set the job status to ``scheduled``.
-Any compute node with the required resources can still acquire that job.
+- When all blocking conditions are satisfied the torc database service will change the job status to ``ready``.
+This is normal; however, in this case there should not be any compute node that has sufficient resources to run the job.
+- When a torc worker application finishes its work it sends the API command ``post_workflows_key_prepare_jobs_for_scheduling``.
+The database service searches for all jobs that have a ``ready`` status and ``needs_compute_node_schedule`` set to ``true``.
+It returns a list of all those jobs' scheduler IDs.
+It also changes the status of each job to ``scheduled``.
+- The torc worker application then runs the scheduler command with those IDs (e.g., ``torc hpc slurm schedule-nodes``).
+- If there happens to be another compute node with available resources, that node could run the ``scheduled`` jobs instead.
+In that case the newly-scheduled node will detect that there is no work to do and exit.

 Job run ID
 ==========